4.7.x to 4.8.x Migration Guide

 To further secure your deployment, the HiveMQ Enterprise Bridge Extension now enables

-If your topology includes more than 2 MQTT Brokers, you need to adapt the
+If your topology includes more than 2 MQTT Brokers, you must adapt your

 hop-count-limit.
 Example: You have 3 Brokers (Broker A, Broker B, Broker C) and want messages published to Broker A to be forwarded from Broker A to Broker B and then Broker C, For this use case, you need to set the